Fragmented imaginary-time evolution for early-stage quantum signal processors: Validity of the query complexity bounds of QITE primitives for low beta

 As discussed in Secs. \ref{sec:master_alg} and \ref{sec:GS_sampling}, the first steps of fragmented QITE involve small inverse temperatures, often with $\Delta\beta_1<1$.
 However, Eqs. \eqref{eq:BEquery} and \eqref{eq:real_time_or} are in principle only asymptotic upper bounds for the actual query complexities.
 Hence, it is licit to question how valid they are to access the complexity of the first steps of Alg. \ref{alg:Fragmented-QuITE-algorithm}.
 In this appendix, we discuss the validity and tightness for all $\beta>0$ of

 and

-as exact expressions for the query complexities of primitives 1 and 2, respectively.
+(without multiplicative factors implied by the big-$\mathcal{O}$ notation) as exact expressions for the query complexities of primitives 1 and 2, respectively.
 These formulas are the ones used in our numeric experiments.
 First of all, notice that although these expressions are continuous functions, the actual query complexities used by Algs. \ref{alg:fBlockEncode} and \ref{alg:frealtime} take only even integer values.
 Thus, we take the value of the query for each round of fragmentation as $2\lceil\tilde{q}_k(\beta,\varepsilon^{\prime})/2\rceil$, $k=1,2$.
 In particular, for any value of $\beta$ such that $0<\tilde{q}_1(\beta,{\varepsilon')}\leq2$ or $0<\tilde{q}_2(\beta,{\varepsilon')}\leq2$ at least two queries to the corresponding oracle is used.

 For $P_2$ there is actually no concern because the reasoning of Sec.\ \ref{sec:QSP_RTE} that led to Eq.\ \eqref{eq:real_time_or} is valid for any beta.
-This is because $q_2=2\lceil\tilde{q}_2(\beta,\varepsilon^{\prime})\rceil$ is the exact expression furnished by Lemma 37 in Ref.\ \cite{vanApeldoorn2020quantumsdpsolvers}, used to prove Lemma\ \ref{rt_function}, for $\alpha F_\beta(\lambda)$.
-Therefore, although this formula is not strictly tight, because it comes from successive approximations \cite{vanApeldoorn2020quantumsdpsolvers}, it is exact and valid for any $\beta>0$ in the sense that making exactly $\tilde{q}_2(\beta,\varepsilon^{\prime})$ queries to the oracle ensures that the error is below the tolerated.
+This is because $q_2=2\lceil\tilde{q}_2(\beta,\varepsilon^{\prime})/2\rceil$ is the exact expression furnished by Lemma 37 in Ref.\ \cite{vanApeldoorn2020quantumsdpsolvers}, used to prove Lemma\ \ref{rt_function}, for $\alpha F_\beta(\lambda)$.
+Therefore, although this formula is not strictly tight, because it comes from successive approximations \cite{vanApeldoorn2020quantumsdpsolvers}, it is exact and valid for any $\beta>0$ in the sense that making exactly $2\lceil\tilde{q}_2(\beta,\varepsilon^{\prime})/2\rceil$ queries to the oracle ensures that the error is below the tolerated. {Consequently, the value $2\lceil\tilde{q}_2(\beta,\varepsilon^{\prime})/2\rceil$ is an upper bound for the necessary number of queries without any multiplicative factor that could be implied by the big-$\mathcal{O}$ notation.}